SonarSource/sonarqube-roslyn-sdk/README.md

 * in v1.0, it was not possible to customize the _rules.xml_ file, although debt remediation information could be supplied in a separate _sqale.xml_ file.
 SQALE has been deprecated in SonarQube, and the format of the _rules.xml_ file has been extended to support debt remediation information.
 As a result, v2.0 of the SDK no longer supports providing a _sqale.xml_ file.
 Instead, it is now possible to manually edit the _rules.xml_ that describes the rule.
 This means debt remediation data can be added, and it also means that the rest of the metadata describing the rules can be edited to (e.g. to change the severity or classification or the rules, or to add tags).
 * v2.0 is built against Roslyn 2.8.2, so will work against analyzers that use that version of Roslyn or earlier.
 * v2.0 uses NuGet v4.7, which supports the TLS1.3 security protocol.

+#### Updating Roslyn

+The SDK is compatible with analyzer targeting Roslyn from version 1.0.0 up to the version specified in [Directory.Build.props](./Directory.Build.props#L9).

+If you want to use a newer version of Roslyn, you will need to:
+1. update the version in the Directory.Build.props
+   1. the latest version of Roslyn can be found [here](https://www.nuget.org/packages/Microsoft.CodeAnalysis)
+2. rebuild the SDK
+3. run the SDK against your analyzer

 ### Target users
 There are two groups of target users: